 Responsible for water and wastewater services in North West England, United Utilities delivers 1.8 billion litres of water every day to more than 3 million homes and businesses in the region.
 The company’s 5,000 employees manage a vast operation of hundreds of reservoirs, treatment works and pumping stations, all adding up to thousands of kilometres of water pipes and sewers.

 Essential repair works have to be carried out regularly to guarantee a smooth operation and the high water quality our client is proud of.
-Excellence in customer service is also high on the agenda for United Utilities, so going beyond merely informing customers of works being carried out is key for our client.
+Customer service sits high on the agenda for United Utilities, so simply informing customers about ongoing works is not enough.
+Going further, and communicating with care and purpose, is central to our client’s approach.

 Challenge